docsforadobe/premiere-plugin-guide/docs/video-filters/selector-descriptions.rst

 fsGetPixelFormatsSupported
 ================================================================================

 Optional.

 Gets pixel formats supported.

 Called iteratively until all formats have been given.

-Set (*theData)->pixelFormatSupported to a supported pixel format, and return fsNo­ Err.
-When all formats have been described, return fsBadFormatIndex.
+Set ``(*theData)->pixelFormatSupported`` to a supported pixel format, and return fsNo­ Err.

+When all formats have been described, return ``fsBadFormatIndex``.

 See the field-aware video filter sample for an example.

 ----